Harbaugh agrees to reworked 5-year contract with Michigan

 - Jim HarbaughAmerican football player and coach

-ANN ARBOR, Mich. — Michigan coach Jim Harbaugh has agreed to a reworked five-year contract with the school that runs through the 2026 season.
+ANN ARBOR, Mich.
+(AP) Michigan coach Jim Harbaugh has agreed to a reworked five-year contract with the school that runs through the 2026 season.

 The announcement of a new deal comes two weeks after Harbaugh interviewed to fill the head coaching vacancy with the Minnesota Vikings.